Malware-Research/Resources/README.md

  - Looking for a set of Yara rules to enrich your detection?
 Check out this collection of Yara rules by Florian Roth: [Neo23x0 Yara Repo](https://github.com/Neo23x0/signature-base/tree/master/yara)

- - What about Cyber Threat Intelligence?
-Don't you need a platform to collect any useful information about Apt groups, IoCs and info?
-Then this is waht you need: [OpenCti](https://opencti.io)
+ - A platform to collect useful information about APT groups, IOCs, and more: [OpenCti](https://opencti.io)

 ### Blogs
  - [Max Kersten (Libra) blog](https://maxkersten.nl)